justinmeiners/efficient-programming-with-components/10_binary_counter.md

         f(a, b) = f(b, a)

-    Informally, `f` does the same thing, regardless of the order of the inputs.
+    Informally, `f` gets the same result regardless of the order of the inputs.
     For example, multiplication of integers is commutative:

         a * b = b * a